Kaiya Ruiter: 2019–20 season: International junior debut

 As the reigning national novice champion, Ruiter was selected to appear twice on the Junior Grand Prix in the autumn of 2019, with her first assignment being the 2019 JGP Latvia in Riga.
 Making errors in both programs, she finished eleventh overall but called it "a great experience," adding that "I just loved to skate out there and enjoyed every moment even though I didn't have my best skate."
 She made a significant improvement at her second event, the 2019 JGP Italy in Egna, where she finished sixth.
 Her score of 159.07 points was a junior record for a Canadian woman.

 Following her international outings, Ruiter competed at and won the junior event at the 2020 Skate Canada Challenge, the final qualifying event for the 2020 Canadian Junior Championships.
 She took the gold medal with a total score of 174.83 points, bettering her own national junior record and winning by a margin of 31.52 points over silver medallist Emily Millard.
 By the time of the championships, Ruiter was attracting significant media attention due to both her technical content and the comparatively weak women's field at the senior event that occurred.
 She was the only competitor at either the senior or junior levels to successfully perform a triple Lutz-triple toe loop combination and one of only a few to even attempt it.
-Her score was slightly short of senior national champion Emily Bausback's winning score of 175.54 but would have surpassed with the additional senior choreographic sequence included.
+Her score was slightly short of senior national champion Emily Bausback's winning score of 175.54, but would have surpassed it with the additional senior choreographic sequence included.

 Ruiter was given additional international assignments for the remainder of the season, first winning gold in the junior event at the Bavarian Open.
 Her season had a disappointing finish at the 2020 World Junior Championships in Tallinn, where she fell twice in the short program and did not qualify for the free skate segment, coming in thirty-first.